 Eryl died from breast cancer in Sobell House Hospice, Oxford on September 4th 2011 following a short period of illness.
 She was amazing and brave throughout and will leave a huge hole in the lives of all who knew her.

-This terrible illness affects so many women; by raising money for Breakthrough Breast Cancer, we can only hope that one day there will be a way of preventing premature deaths from breast cancer.
+This terrible illness affects so many women; by raising money for Breast Cancer Now, we can only hope that one day there will be a way of preventing premature deaths from breast cancer.
 We would like to make a positive contribution towards a charity which funds research into breast cancer and promotes awareness.
-Eryl supported Breakthrough Breast Cancer.
+Eryl supported Breakthrough Breast Cancer (now Breast Cancer Now).

-We have created this page to help raise money for Breakthrough Breast Cancer.
+We have created this page to help raise money for Breast Cancer Now.
 Please consider making an online donation or, if you prefer, you can help us raise money for this Tribute Fund by creating an online sponsorship page to mark a special event or occasion which can be linked to this fund.

 Please write in the visitor’s book and tell other people about this service.
 We have added the tribute read at Eryl’s funeral in the journal below.